Multi-Flow Transmission in Wireless Interference Networks: A Convergent Graph Learning Approach: The Proposed DIAMOND Algorithm

 \subsubsection{The DNN architecture}

 The agent's policy is implemented as a deep GNN, which is comprised of graph-encoder and path-encoder modules.

 \textbf{Graph-Encoder}: The first step involves implementing Message Passing Neural Networks (MPNN) with a customized message-passing procedure that considers both the uplinks and downlinks across the links in the network.
 The input is an $E \times h_{\textrm{in}}$ edge feature matrix, containing all feature vectors of the graph's edges, and the $N$ flow demands triplets.
 Here, $h_{\textrm{in}}=3$, consists of the interference on the link, the link's capacity (normalized), and the last action that was taken (one-hot representation).
 We treat the links in the communication graph as nodes in the GNN.
-Let $\ell = (u,v)\in\mathcal{E}$ be a link in the communication network.
-We define $E_{in}(\ell) = \{(w,u) \ | \ w\in\mathcal{V} \}$, and $E_{out}(\ell) = \{(v,w) \ | \ w\in\mathcal{V} \}$ to be the sets of \emph{incoming} and \emph{outgoing} edges for link $\ell$.
+Let $\ell = (v,v')\in\mathcal{E}$ be a link in the communication network.
+We define $E_{in}(\ell) = \{(w,v) \ | \ w\in\mathcal{V} ,(w,v)\in\mathcal{E}\}$, and $E_{out}(\ell) = \{(v',w) \ | \ w\in\mathcal{V} ,(v',w)\in\mathcal{E}\}$ to be the sets of \emph{incoming} and \emph{outgoing} edges for link $\ell$.
 The term $h(\ell)$ denotes the embedding for link $\ell$, and superscripts denote the time-step indices of the message passing.
 A single message passing can be described as

 where $W_1, \ W_2, \ W_3$ are learned matrices, and $\gamma(\cdot)$ denotes a non-linear activation function.
 As implemented by MPNNs, \eqref{eq:custom-message-passing} is held for $T$ iterations.
 In our case, the \emph{update} step is implemented as a simple GRU \cite{GRU}.
 This module results with an embedding representation $h(\ell)\in\mathbb{R}^{d}, \ \forall \ell\in\mathcal{E}$, as well as a global graph embedding $h(G)\in\mathbb{R}^{d}$, as the mean embedding.
+Specifically, the term $h(G)$ represents the global graph embedding, which is obtained by applying the Graph-Encoder module to each individual link in the graph.
+For each link $\ell \in \mathcal{E}$, the Graph-Encoder module outputs an embedding vector $h(\ell) \in \mathbb{R}^d$, where $d$ is the dimensional of the embedding.
+These individual link-embeddings are then aggregated to obtain the global graph embedding $h(G)$.
+The aggregation operation used to compute $h(G)$ is the permutation-invariant mean operation, which calculates the average embedding vector across all the links in the graph.
+Mathematically, $h(G)$ is computed as follows: $h(G)=\frac{1}{E}\sum_{\ell \in\mathcal{E}} h(\ell) \in \mathbb{R}^{d}$, where $E$ is the total number of links in the graph.